-The unprecedented decline in the western U. S. stock of Steller sea lion caused a change in the listing status of the stock from "threatened" to" endangered" under the U. S. Endangered Species Act of 1973.
+The unprecedented decline in the western U. S. stock of Steller sea lion caused a change in the listing status of the stock in 1997 from "threatened" to" endangered" under the U. S. Endangered Species Act of 1973.
 Survey data collected since 2000 suggest that the decline has slowed or stopped in most of the range of the western U. S. stock.
-Many factors have been suggested as causes of the decline, (e.g., overfishing, environmental change, disease, killer whale predation.) but it is not clear which single or combination of factors are most important in causing the decline.
-However, nutritional stress related to competition with commercial fisheries is a hypothesis currently receiving serious attention.
+Many factors have been suggested as causes of the decline, (e.g., competitive effects of fishing, environmental change, disease, killer whale predation, incidental take, illegal and legal shooting) but it is not clear which single or combination of factors are most important in causing the decline.
+However, nutritional stress related to competition with commercial fisheries or environmental change has been identified as potentially high threats to recovery (NMFS 2007).
+Additional potential threats to Steller sea lion recovery can be found in Table 3b.